ExpressLRS/Docs/docs/quick-start/installing-configurator.md

 <img src="https://cdn.discordapp.com/attachments/738450139693449258/796510905605029918/Screen_Shot_2021-01-06_at_2.49.52_PM.png" width=38.5%>

 Click the selector, and then type in the name of the tag, in this case `0.1.0-RC1`.

+### PlatformIO Building

+Once you had the time of your life setting up your toolchain 🧰 you are **ready** to Flash ⚡ ExpressLRS to supported [hardware](https://github.com/AlessandroAU/ExpressLRS/wiki/Supported-Off-The-Shelf-Hardware).

 ### Building Targets using PlatformIO